-For example, the Wonderschool software allows directors to manage their students, parents, and program from one dashboard.
+Wonderschool child care management software allows directors to manage their students, parents, and program from one dashboard.
 Along with this, we have built a marketplace for parents to search Wonderschool programs, schedule visits, enroll their children, and make payments.

 You’re finally in the home stretch of starting your home preschool!
 Still, this step is extremely important.
 You’ll want to decide on a name for your program if you haven’t already and a plan to market it in your neighborhood.

 Lastly, you’ll want to make sure you get liability insurance to cover any injuries that might happen and to adhere to licensing requirements.
-Here at Wonderschool, we offer an insurance policy to our directors who partner with us.
-You can learn all about it here: How the Wonderschool Insurance works and what is covered
+Wonderschool can help connect you to a broker and find a plan that works just right for you and your program.

 Wonderschool partners with amazing educators to open home-based preschools and child cares in their communities.
 Click here to learn more about how we can help you open your own program!